 Recovery analysis:

-Given Pennsylvania's probate-only scope, the following planning techniques are the workhorses of Pennsylvania Medical Assistance estate planning:
+Given Pennsylvania's probate-only scope, these techniques are the workhorses of Pennsylvania Medical Assistance estate planning.
+All require execution well before institutionalization or death, and all interact with the five-year look-back for eligibility.

 1. Joint Tenancy With Right of Survivorship (JTWROS)

-Adding a child as joint tenant with right of survivorship on real estate or financial accounts ensures the asset passes to the surviving joint tenant by operation of law at death, outside probate.
+Adding a child as joint tenant with right of survivorship on real estate or financial accounts passes the asset to the surviving joint tenant by operation of law at death, outside probate.
 JTWROS is the most common technique for the family home in Pennsylvania.

 Caveats:

-• Adding a joint tenant during the lookback period (60 months before MA application) creates a partial gift that triggers a transfer penalty for the value of the joint interest given.
-The penalty divisor in 2026 is $421.20/day.
+• Adding a joint tenant during the 60-month look-back creates a partial gift that triggers a transfer penalty.
+Pennsylvania computes that penalty with a daily divisor of $421.20 per day in 2026.

-• JTWROS subjects the property to the joint tenant's creditors during the joint tenant's lifetime, if the adult child has judgment creditors or files bankruptcy, the property is at risk.
+• JTWROS exposes the property to the joint tenant's creditors during the joint tenant's lifetime.

 • JTWROS limits the original owner's flexibility, the property cannot be sold or refinanced without the joint tenant's consent.